lorecatta/ZikaModel/README.md

 you can do the following:

 ```
-# load the package (or have it built and reloaded as described above)
+# load the package
 library(stochZika)

-# create a vector of age groups
+# create a vector of human age groups
 age_init <- c(1, 9, 10, 10, 10, 10, 10, 10, 10, 10, 10)

-# create a vector of mortality rates
+# create a vector of human mortality rates
 deathrt <- c(1e-10,
              1e-10,
              1e-10,